openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The additive operators group left-to-right.

-If either operand of the operator is '+' of type *string*, then the operation is a string concatenation.
-In all other cases, the type of each operand of the operator '+' must be convertible (see :ref:`Kinds of Conversion`) to a numeric type; a compile-time error occurs otherwise.
+If either operand of the operator is '+' of type *string*, then the operation is a string concatenation (see :ref:`String Concatenation`).
+In all other cases, the type of each operand of the operator '+' must be convertible (see :ref:`Kinds of Conversion`) to a numeric type.
+Otherwise, a compile-time error occurs.

-The type of each operand of the binary operator '-' in all cases must be convertible (see :ref:`Kinds of Conversion`) to a numeric type; a compile-time error occurs otherwise.
+The type of each operand of the binary operator '-' in all cases must be convertible (see :ref:`Kinds of Conversion`) to a numeric type.
+Otherwise, a compile-time error occurs.

 .. index::
    additive expression